How To Use The Container & Column Background Options

 Background Blend Modes

-With the new Background Blend Modes, you now have multiple options with blending background colours or gradients with background images.
+With the new Background Blend Modes, you now have multiple options with blending background colors or gradients with background images.
 There are 15 Blend Modes to choose from, and these determine how the image and any background color or background gradients will interact with the image.
 Experiment with these blend modes to see how they interact with the background images.
 If you use a blend mode, you can also use opacity in your colors to affect the overall effect.

 If Background Blend Modes are disabled, however, then a background image will always show on top of a background color, regardless if that background color has opacity or not.
 (In the past, we automatically set a blend mode of overlay if the alpha of the background color was less than 1).
 But gradients are a type of background image, and so gradients with opacity will still show as overlays on top of background images.